wagtale/wagtale/README.md

 - 👋 Hi, I’m @wagtale an amutaur programmer
 - 👀 I’m interested in ... tinkering
 - 🌱 I’m currently learning ... html and python
-- 📫 How to reach me ... email
+- 📫 How to reach me ... twitter

 <!---
 wagtale/wagtale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.